 Tonnarelli Cacio e Pepe Ingredients for 4 People

 - 360 g of tonnarelli pasta.
 The original cacio e pepe comes with tonnarelli, a type of fresh egg pasta square-shaped.
-They are sometimes called “spaghetti alla chitarra”, guitar spaghetti (mainly in the Abruzzo region), but the ones used in Rome for this dish are slightly thicker.
+They are sometimes called “spaghetti alla chitarra”, (guitar spaghetti, mainly in the Abruzzo region), but the ones used in Rome for this dish are slightly thicker.
 If you didn’t buy them in Italy, you can use the thick spaghetti you can find in your city.
 Lately, several Rome restaurants have been serving the cacio e pepe course with short rigatoni pasta.
 Even though I think the tonnarelli version better blend in with the creamy sauce, I have tried it also with rigatoni and it’s still delicious.
-So if you don’t fancy or can’t find thick spaghetti, you can also make it with a shorter type of pasta, as long as they are striped.
+So if you don’t fancy or can’t find thick spaghetti, you can also make it with a shorter type of pasta, as long as they are ridged.

 - 300 g of grated cacio cheese.
-This is how here we call the Roman pecorino.
+This is what here we call the Roman pecorino.
 For this dish, you will need it in its aged form and plentiful.
 I know you love Parmigiano, but you can’t really use it here, other you might even get a nice result, but it’s not the original cacio e pepe which, in my opinion, is the best.
 Also, no need to add oil and butter.
 Actually, they both are a no-no in this recipe.
-Follow these steps and you will get all the creaminess you fell in love with when you tried at Felice a Testaccio for the first time.
+Follow these steps and you will get all the creaminess you fell in love with when you tried it at Felice a Testaccio for the first time.
 Even though where you live you will find many types of cheese, probably you won’t be able to buy pecorino romano, so definitely buy it during your stay in Rome, you can find it in every market store.

 - 2 teaspoons of black pepper.
-This is really simply black pepper, but for a better result, get it organic, good quality and possibly in grains to grind at the moment, or even better, to crush in a mortar and pestle to release its sharp scent and flavor.
+This is really simply black pepper, but for a better result, get it organic, good quality, and possibly in grains to grind at the moment, or even better, to crush in a mortar and pestle to release its sharp scent and flavor.